Wednesday 30 October 2024

 When I wake up again, they call the porter.
 I'm ready to be taken to the ward.
 Last time there were no beds soI had been gifted an ensuite room in the private part of the hospital - no such luck this time.

 There are two other ladies already on the general surgery ward and they stare as Im wheeled in.
 The pain has resumed and I hate the fact that I have company.
-The nurse comes in to check my obs and I ask her to pass me my phone so I can call Chris and message my Mum.
+The nurse comes in to check my obs and I ask her to pass me my phone so I can call home and message my Mum.

-Both are pleased to hear from me and Chris says he's going to come straight in.
+My husband says he's going to come straight in.
 I give a a list of things I want - Lucozade Orange, chocolate and grapes.
 He delivers!

 At 7.30pm we say goodbye for the night.
 I know it's going to be a long one as I'm on 2 hour observation.
 I get woken through the night and have to keep asking for more painkillers.
 I'm given oramorph again so soon im vomiting despite the anti sickness tablets.